ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   :Those recognized by ansible-core: ``doc_fragments``, ``modules``, ``module_utils``, ``terminal``, and those listed in :ref:`working_with_plugins`.
 This list can be verified by looking at the last element of the package argument of each ``*_loader`` in https://github.com/ansible/ansible/blob/devel/lib/ansible/plugins/loader.py#L1126
   :plugin_utils: For shared code which is only used controller-side, not in modules.
-  :sub_plugins: For other plugins which are managed by plugins inside of collections instead of ansible-core.
+  :sub_plugins: For other plugins that are managed by plugins inside of collections instead of ansible-core.
 We use a subfolder so there aren't conflicts when ansible-core adds new plugin types.

   The core team (which maintains ansible-core) has committed not to use these directories for anything which would conflict with the uses specified here.